THE MORMON DELUSION

 Information the Mormon Church provides to potential converts is very restricted, thoroughly sanitised, and much verifiable truth is hidden away because the fact is that most of it makes no sense and cannot, with the best will in the world, stand up to the remotest, even sympathetic, scrutiny, if put to the test.
 If you want to keep a testimony - don’t put it to the test - what you will find will shock and dismay, for the truth is out there - and today, it is only a few clicks away.

 However, should it be discovered by some Mormons (such as myself) that the very basis of their belief was founded on a hoax, continued as a conspiracy and perpetuated by lies, then such evidence should at least be made readily available for study, so that anyone who has occasion to, will be able to access it and determine for themselves what they make of it.
 In my view, integrity demands this take place prior to joining the Church.
 It should be illegal for known fiction (i.e. falsifications) to be published as if it is the truth.
 I know more than most members seem to know about the truth and I appear to know more than some BYU professors, and from personal conversations, even some of the General Authorities, regarding some of the real historical aspects which they deliberately avoid, so I feel my opinion counts (even if only to myself).
 It is my opinion, after forty-three years of study, research and teaching of official Mormon doctrine and history, that all the things I could not account for, which made no logical sense (without a reliance on faith), are now readily explained.
-I am drawn to conclude, after studying many sources, full time, for six years, that there is so much evidence against historical Mormon Church claims, most of which stems from within its own falsified accounts, that no one exposed to the truth before considering joining would ever contemplate or even consider becoming a Mormon.
+I am drawn to conclude, after studying many sources, full time, for six years, that there is so much evidence against historical Mormon Church claims, most of which stem from within its own falsified accounts, that no one exposed to the truth before considering joining would ever contemplate or even consider becoming a Mormon.

 The irony is that whilst the Church teaches the 'saints' that they should not look outside the Church for information as it may be biased and unreliable and not given by the spirit, my analysis shows just the opposite.
 Having studied many actual historical records, it is a fundamental fact that much documentation by historians who publish material the Church would rather they didn't, is actually highly accurate and unbiased; it is in fact well researched, fully substantiated and very compelling.
 Mormon Church historians get excommunicated when they write the truth, as 'it is not helpful'.
 The Church can then distance itself from them.

 Conversely, official Church history, scripture and resource material is demonstrably highly questionable, much of it being fabricated.
 Church material is actually filled with many thousands of changes and falsifications through additions, deletions, deliberate omissions, and interpolation (if it isn't suppressed) containing the very biases, inaccuracies and conspiratorial writings that many good non-Mormon and ex-Mormon writers as well as truthful Mormon Church historians are accused of by the Church.
 The Church would call this 'clarification'.
-The trouble is that far from clarifying anything, their alterations often change the very meaning and context of the original text, which in many cases were associated with ‘Thus saith the Lord’, and God is not supposed to change His mind.
+The trouble is that far from clarifying anything, their alterations often change the very meaning and context of the original text, which in many cases were associated with ‘Thus saith the Lord’ - and God is not supposed to get things wrong or change His mind.

 The habit of accusing so-called 'enemies of the Church' (who are usually Church members writing true history) of undermining the truth with lies, when it is actually the Church which has falsified its own records, reminds me of Joseph Smith who used similar tactics.
 When he was accurately accused of polygamy by someone, Smith would publicly deny he practiced it and equally publicly falsely accuse the person of adultery.
 Nothing changes in Mormonism.
 ‘Lying for the Lord’ is still alive and well.
 The question always is – would any God ever be involved with such people?
 (Occam’s Razor).
 It is a pity modern Church leaders don't have the integrity to come clean, correct everything, and face the truth, but then so much has been falsified, would there be any Mormons left if they did?